Savannah vs Charleston: Which City Should You Visit?

 Where to stay in Charleston and Savannah

-Hotel rates in Charleston, South Carolina, are marginally higher than in Savannah.
+Hotel rates in Charleston, South Carolina, are typically marginally higher than in Savannah.

 My own experience with looking for hotels in both places was such that we chose to stay outside Charleston, in nearby Mount Pleasant, rather than in the historic area.
 In Savannah, we stayed right on the riverfront for a reasonable rate (in my opinion).